Jeff Davidson

-Jeff Davidson (born October 3, 1967) is an American football coach who most recently served as the offensive line coach for the Detroit Lions of the National Football League (NFL) and is also a former player.
-He has also spent time as offensive line coach of the New England Patriots and Denver Broncos and as offensive coordinator of the Carolina Panthers and Cleveland Browns.
+Jeff Davidson (born October 3, 1967) is an American professional football coach and former player in the National Football League (NFL).
+He was the offensive coordinator of the Carolina Panthers and Cleveland Browns.

 Playing career

 High school

 Davidson attended Westerville North High School in Westerville, Ohio and was a letterman in football.
 He was also all state in football as well as all state in track & field in the shot put, where he holds his high school's school record at 60'3."

 College

 Davidson attended and played football for the Ohio State Buckeyes from 1986 to 1989.
 He became a starter at offensive guard as a junior and earned All-Big Ten honors as a senior.

 He was also selected as a co-captain as a senior.
 His father Jim, an All-American tackle, had been Buckeye co-captain in 1964.
 The Davidsons became the first father-son captain duo in Ohio State history.
 They were followed by the Herbstreits (1960/1992) and the Johnsons (1984-1985/2007).